 The writing workshop ends with students sharing their writing in the whole group, small group or with a partner.
 Students are encouraged to celebrate their writing through many exciting and different ways to publish and share.

-The free flow classroom is a stress free and joyful environment where students learn and grow according to their needs, abilities and interests.
+The differentiated classroom is a low stress and joyful environment where students learn and grow according to their needs, abilities and interests.
 Students are involved in interesting projects, games and many other choice activities.
 Teachers choose the lessons and activities which will work best to empower all students with challenge, success and joy in learning.